4.8 1700+ Google Reviews

 And last but not least, no notches are allowed in the middle third of the span.
 Notches can only be made on the outer third of a joist.
 For example, on a 12 foot joist you can notch four feet from either end.
 No notches are allowed in the middle four feet.

-Engineered joists are designed by…a structural engineer.
-Every manufacturer has difference requirements and allowances.
-You will need to consult the manufacturer’s instructions.
+Licensed structural engineers design i-joists.
+And every manufacturer has different requirements and allowances.
+Accordingly, you need to consult the manufacturer's instructions to determine the limits.
 I-joists generally can have much larger diameter of holes.
 However, you can not notch I-joists.
-You can not alter the top. or bottom member in any way.
+Plus, you can not alter the top. or bottom member in any way.

 Joist Notching Rules Do not apply to Studs